 Grandma's old fashioned drop cookie recipes are very easy to make.
-They're called drop cookies simply because you make them by using a soft cookie dough that's dropped by spoonfuls onto a greased cookie sheet and baked.
-They're so simple to make.
+They're called drop cookies because you make them by using a soft cookie dough that's dropped by spoonfuls onto a greased cookie sheet and baked.

-These old fashioned cookies are made using all-natural, wholesome ingredients, and they taste absolutely delicious.
-Everybody loves them.
-You simply can't beat the taste of homemade!
+These homemade cookies contain all-natural, wholesome ingredients, and they taste absolutely delicious.
+Everybody loves them, and they are so easy to make.

 Mom's Recipe Scrapbooks (c.
 1920s)

 1 cup of molasses, 1/2 cup of butter, 1/2 cup of water or milk, 3 cups of flour, 2 tablespoons of sugar, 2 teaspoons of ginger, 1 teaspoon of clove, 1/2 teaspoon of soda.
-Mix and bake in a moderate oven.
+Mix and bake in a moderate oven (375°F).

 1 cup brown sugar